ritasabri/rita-cyber-ed/cloud-lab/Read.md

 - **Cloud misconfigurations are among the leading causes of real-world breaches.** The 2019 Capital One breach (~100M records) traced back to a misconfigured S3 bucket and an over-permissive IAM role — the exact issues students hunt in this lab.
 - Every finding maps to a control in the **CIS AWS Foundations Benchmark v3.0**, the industry-standard cloud security checklist.
-- **Cloud security is one of the most in-demand skill areas** in cybersecurity — yet most K–12 CS and cybersecurity curricula don't teach it hands-on.
+- **Cloud security is one of the most in-demand skill areas** in cybersecurity, and early exposure is necessary.
-- Built to clear the real barriers: no budget, no AWS account, no API keys, nothing for a school firewall to block.
+- Built by a teacher at a Title 1 school: open source, no budget, no AWS account, and no API keys.

 ---